 - solely for the benefit of a person affected by a mental illness or serious physical disability which prevents that person from earning sufficient income to maintain himself.
-Where the person for whose benefit the trust was established dies prior to or on the last day of the year of assessment the trust will no longer be regarded as a special trust - as a testamentary trust established solely for the benefit of minor children who are related to the deceased.
-Where the youngest beneficiary turns 18 (2013: 21) years of age prior to or on the last day of the year of assessment, the trust will no longer be regarded as a special trust.
+Where the person for whose benefit the trust was established dies prior to or on the last day of the year of assessment the trust will no longer be regarded as a special trust - as a testamentary trust established solely for the benefit of minor children who are alive and related to the deceased on the date of death.
+Where the youngest beneficiary turns 18 (2013: 21) years of age prior to or on the last day of the year of assessment, the trust will no longer be regarded as a special trust